Bell Ambulance Data Breach Settlement (Closed)

 Frequently Asked Questions

-Who is eligible for the Bell Ambulance data breach settlement?
+Who was eligible for the Bell Ambulance data breach settlement?

-The Settlement Class is defined as all living individuals residing in the United States whose Private Information was accessed in the February 2025 Bell Ambulance Data Incident.
-If you received a data breach notice from Bell Ambulance, the company's records indicate you are a class member.
+The Settlement Class was defined as all living individuals residing in the United States whose Private Information was accessed in the February 2025 Bell Ambulance Data Incident.
+If you received a data breach notice from Bell Ambulance, the company's records indicated you were a class member.
 Reporting put the number of people affected at roughly 114,000.

-How much can I get from the Bell Ambulance settlement?
+How much could I get from the Bell Ambulance settlement?

-Class members can choose one of two cash options: Cash Payment B (Alternate Cash), a one-time pro rata payment estimated at $90 but variable depending on how many people file, or Cash Payment A (Documented Losses), reimbursement of up to $5,000 for documented out-of-pocket losses incurred between February 13, 2025 and June 29, 2026.
-All class members can also enroll in two years of CyEx Medical Shield Complete medical identity monitoring, which includes $1 million in medical identity theft insurance.
-Cash payments are paid from the $2 million settlement fund and may be adjusted up or down depending on the number of valid claims.
+Class members could choose one of two cash options: Cash Payment B (Alternate Cash), a one-time pro rata payment estimated at $90 but variable depending on how many people filed, or Cash Payment A (Documented Losses), reimbursement of up to $5,000 for documented out-of-pocket losses incurred between February 13, 2025 and June 29, 2026.
+All class members could also enroll in two years of CyEx Medical Shield Complete medical identity monitoring, which includes $1 million in medical identity theft insurance.
+The claim deadline has now passed, so no new claims can be filed.

 Yes.
-The online claim portal requires the login credentials (such as a Notice ID / Claim ID) from the notice that was mailed or emailed to you, so the notice itself functions as proof of class membership.
-The pro rata Alternate Cash payment requires no loss documentation beyond that login, but the up to $5,000 Documented Losses option additionally requires receipts, bank statements, or similar records — a personal certification or affidavit alone is not accepted.
-If you no longer have your login information, you can request it from the settlement administrator through the official settlement website.
+The online claim portal required the login credentials (such as a Notice ID / Claim ID) from the notice that was mailed or emailed to class members, so the notice itself functioned as proof of class membership.
+The pro rata Alternate Cash payment required no loss documentation beyond that login, but the up to $5,000 Documented Losses option additionally required receipts, bank statements, or similar records.
+This requirement is now moot, since the claim window has closed and no new claims can be filed.

-What is the deadline to file a Bell Ambulance claim?
+What was the deadline to file a Bell Ambulance claim?

-Claim forms must be submitted online or postmarked by June 29, 2026.
-The court has scheduled a final approval hearing for July 14, 2026 at 9:00 a.m.
+Claim forms had to be submitted online or postmarked by June 29, 2026.
+That deadline has passed, and the settlement is now closed to new claims.
+The court scheduled a final approval hearing for July 14, 2026 at 9:00 a.m.
 Central Time at the Milwaukee County Courthouse; payments are not issued until the settlement receives final approval and any appeals are resolved.

 What information was exposed in the Bell Ambulance data breach?